All-Active HA for NGINX Plus on the Google Cloud Platform

 - Have an NGINX Plus subscription.
 You can start a free 30‑day trial if you don’t already have a paid subscription.

-- Know how to install NGINX Plus, have a basic understanding of how it performs in load balancing and application delivery modes, and are familiar with its configuration syntax.
+- Know how to install NGINX Plus.
+Have a basic understanding of performance in load balancing and application delivery modes.
+Be familiar with its configuration syntax.

 - Are familiar with GitHub and know how to clone a repository.

-All component names – projects, instances, templates, instance groups, and so on – are examples only.
-You can change them as suits your needs.
+All component names, like projects and instances, are examples only.
+You can change them to suit your needs.

 Task 1: Creating a Project and Firewall Rules